-With a month before the examination, this is now the time wherein you can utilize practice tests which are readily available in this site rnspeak.com.
+With a month before the examination, this is now the time wherein you can utilize practice tests that are readily available on this site rnspeak.com.
 Make a schedule wherein you are mentally alert to absorb facts.
 It is also important to take breaks in between each study session.

-An effective time table means making a schedule for each scope of nursing board exam.
+An effective timetable means making a schedule for each scope of the nursing board exam.
 For instance, you can divide the 30 days of June to cover each topic.
-An example of this could be seen in a table below:
+An example of this could be seen in the table below: